-The attention mechanism assigns weights to pairs of tokens, measuring how strongly one token attends to another in a row normalized manner.
-Let $(w_1,\dots,w_n)$ be a sequence of tokens with embeddings $(x_1,\dots,x_n)\in X$.
+For modeling contextual relations, the attention mechanism serves as our primary source of motivation.
+Since, it assigns weights to pairs of tokens, measuring how strongly one token attends to another in a row normalized manner.
+Let $(x_1,\dots,x_n)\in X$ be a sequence of tokens embeddings.
 In a standard Transformer, attention coefficients are defined as